Tullow comes out on top as UK's FTSE rebounds off lows

 By Sudip Kar-Gupta

-LONDON, Oct 17 Britain's top equity index rebounded from 15-month lows on Friday as concerns eased over the state of the U.S. economy, while Tullow Oil benefited from a broker upgrade.
+LONDON, Oct 17 Britain's top equity index rebounded from 15-month lows on Friday as concern eased over the state of the U.S. economy, while Tullow Oil benefited from a broker upgrade.

+Rolls-Royce missed the rally, slumping 14.9 percent after it warned that deteriorating economies in areas such as Europe and China meant its profits would not rise next year as it had forecast.

+"All very disappointing, and we expect shares to weaken today," said Cantor Fitzgerald analyst Andy Chambers, commenting on Rolls-Royce's warning.

-The blue-chip FTSE 100 index, which had fallen some 5 percent in the first four days of this week to reach 15-month lows, closed up by 1.9 percent at 6,310.29 points.
+The blue-chip FTSE 100 equity index, which had fallen some 5 percent in the first four days of this week to reach 15-month lows, gained 1.4 percent to 6,282.77 points going into the close of the trading session.

-Yet in spite of Friday's rebound, the FTSE was left nursing losses of 0.5 percent over the course of the week, with the index still bearing the brunt of investors' concerns over the fragile nature of the European economy.
+Tullow Oil was the best-performing stock in percentage terms, rising 8.5 percent after Societe Generale upgraded its rating on Tullow to "buy" from "hold".

+The FTSE was buoyed by Thursday's encouraging U.S. jobless claims and industrial output data, which helped world stock markets edge up from earlier lows.
+Comments from St. Louis Federal Reserve Bank President James Bullard that the Fed may keep up its bond-buying economic stimulus programme also helped.

+Further evidence of signs of relative strength in the U.S. economy emerged on Friday from data which showed consumer sentiment rose in October to its highest level in more than seven years.

+The FTSE 100 hit a peak of 6,904.86 points at the start of September, its highest since early 2000.
+It has since lost ground and is down 7 percent since the start of 2014.

+Even though many investors say the U.S. economy looks robust, weak German data in the past two weeks has heightened concern about Europe.
+Investors are also worried about Greece's plans to quit an international bailout programme earlier than scheduled and the risk of early elections there.

 "After hitting a key support level yesterday and bouncing off it, the FTSE is in a consolidation mode.
 Key resistance exists at around 6,440, so until we climb above that I'm not sure we're out of the woods," said Jeremy Batstone-Carr, head of private client research at Charles Stanley.

-Tullow Oil was the best-performing FTSE stock in percentage terms, surging 8.3 percent after Societe Generale upgraded its rating on Tullow to "buy" from "hold".

-But Rolls-Royce missed out on the rally, slumping 11.5 percent after it warned that deteriorating economies in areas such as Europe and China meant its profits would not rise next year as previously forecast.

-The FTSE's recovery began after Thursday's encouraging U.S. jobless claims and industrial output data, which helped world stock markets edge up from earlier lows.
-Comments from St. Louis Federal Reserve Bank President James Bullard that the Fed may keep up its bond-buying economic stimulus programme also helped.

-Further evidence of signs of relative strength in the U.S. economy emerged on Friday from data which showed consumer sentiment rose in October to its highest level in more than seven years.

-Yet even though many investors say the U.S. economy looks robust, weak German data in the past two weeks has heightened concerns about a lack of economic growth in Europe.

-The FTSE 100 hit a peak of 6,904.86 points at the start of September, its highest since early 2000, but has since lost ground and is down around 7 percent since the start of 2014.

-Steve Ruffley, chief market strategist at InterTrader, said that if the FTSE could finish October above the 6,398 point level, then it could rebound towards the end of 2014 to challenge record highs in the 7,000 point region.

-"A correction is a natural part of the investing cycle.
-It is not necessarily a bad thing," he said.
 (Additional reporting by Atul Prakash; Editing by Catherine Evans)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan